megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: How would you run a Python program?
 How would you check for errors?
 What is a "traceback"?

-We recommend [Coursera](https://www.coursera.org/learn/python-crash-course#syllabus) for this part (> 8 hours), although Python is a *very* common language with loads of resources available:
+We recommend [Coursera](https://www.coursera.org/learn/python-crash-course#syllabus) for this part (> 8 hours), although Python is a *very* common language with many resources available:

 - [Codecademy](https://www.codecademy.com/learn/learn-python-3)
 - [RealPython](https://realpython.com/start-here/)